Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

 # Create Your First Tizen Wearable Native Widget Application

-**Welcome to Tizen wearable native widget application development!**
+**Welcome to Tizen Wearable Native widget application development!**

 A wearable native widget application is created using the C language, and can be run on Tizen wearable devices.
 The application uses the native API, which provides various interfaces to the device hardware allowing you to take advantage of numerous capabilities tailored to run with limited device resources.